genesisdayrit/blog/docs/Thoughts+Sketches/Bets and Momentum.md

 In other words, if you throw your weight into an idea or problem, with enough speed and direction.
 You will have greater momentum.

-While this is good to know, the truth is that there are natural dissipative forces of time and attention that are always eating at momentum if you are not actively adding new momentum to your projects or you are getting distracted by newer endeavors
+While this is good to know, the truth is that there are natural dissipative forces of time and attention that are always eating at momentum if you are not actively adding new momentum to your projects or you are getting distracted by newer endeavors.

 So sometimes we run out of time, or we dissipate attention onto other things.
 This is not necessarily good or bad, but something to be an aware of as we decide what to work on.